2BaDE/EDED-Hiscalifh/README.md

 I am a student who is studying passionately to become a data engineer someday.😄
 After discharging from the military, I've been with data engineering since i came across statistics.

-I am currently studying SQL tuning and data warehouse.
+I am currently studying SQL Tuning and Data Warehouse.

 💬 University